Laser Tutorial

 The word LASER is an acronym which stands for Light Amplification by Stimulated Emission of Radiation.
 It actually represents the principle itself but is nowadays also used to describe the source of the laser beam.
 The main components of a laser are the laser active, light amplifying medium and an optical resonator which usually consists of two mirrors.

-The first laser was constructed in 1960 by Thomas Maiman - it consisted of a ruby laser stimulated by a flash bulb.
+The first laser was constructed in 1960 by Theodore Maiman - it consisted of a ruby laser stimulated by a flash bulb.
 There are

 now many and various ways in which the principle of laser operation can be realised: